-The usage of cheques requires intricate handling, as the cheque can easily be dishonored, be it due to deliberate errors or trivial mistakes.
+The usage of cheques requires intricate handling, as the cheque can easily be dishonoured, be it due to deliberate errors or trivial mistakes.

-A cheque could be dishonored for the following reasons:
+A cheque could be dishonoured for the following reasons:

 - Insufficient funds – if the drawer of the cheque doesn’t have adequate funds for the transaction.

-- Account Closed – if the account doesn’t hold sufficient funds on the particular date of honoring though appropriate balance was credited into the account on the date of issue of cheque
+- Account Closed – if the account doesn’t hold sufficient funds on the particular date of honouring through the appropriate balance was credited into the account on the date of issue of cheque

 - Stop Payment Instruction – if the issuer of cheque presents a ‘stop payment’ instruction.